 Reasonable Suspicion Drug Test

-If you suspect drug or alcohol impairment, you can either drive your employee to a testing clinic, arrange for a ride or request a mobile testing unit to come to you.
+If you suspect drug or alcohol impairment, either drive your employee to a testing clinic, arrange for a ride or request a mobile testing unit to come to you.
 Do not allow the employee to drive himself to the testing clinic.
 Document your observations carefully and follow your policy before asking an employee to submit to a drug test.
 If your employee tests positive, you are within your rights to terminate employment or require the employee to complete a substance abuse program and submit a negative drug test before returning to work.

 Sign up for our e-newsletters and get a FREE Reasonable Suspicion Confrontation Planner!